Evaluate modernization options and opportunities for ASP.NET applications

 Additional opportunities

 Upgrading to ASP.NET Core provides you some new opportunities to host and deploy your application.
-You may want to consider these, either as part of your upgrade plan or as a follow-up to your upgrade plan.
+You might want to consider these, either as part of your upgrade plan or as a follow-up to your upgrade plan.

 Migrate to the cloud

-ASP.NET Core is optimized for cloud hosting, and you may consider migrating all or portions of your applications to the cloud either as part of or as a follow-up to your upgrade to ASP.NET Core.
+ASP.NET Core is optimized for cloud hosting, and you might consider migrating all or portions of your applications to the cloud either as part of or as a follow-up to your upgrade to ASP.NET Core.
 You can simplify the migration of your .NET Framework web apps to the cloud with minimal or no code changes with the Azure App Service Migration Assistant, a free and simple path to automatically migrate web applications from on-premises to the cloud.

 Update to container-based deployment